alokwhitewolf/Guided-Attention-Inference-Network/README.md

 - [x] Push Visualization Code

+## Using GAIN for other models
+I have attempted to make GAIN as modular as possible so that it can be used on some other model as well.
+All you would need to do is make GAIN class( which itself inherits chainer.Chain) as parent class to your model.
+Each GAIN model needs to have a few particular instance variables in order to be able to function.
+GAIN module has methods to instantiate every single one of them.
+I would advice you to lookup ```models/fcn8.py``` as well as ```GAIN.py``` to have an idea about them.

+* GAIN_functions - An ordered dict consisting of names of steps and it's associated functions.
+* final_conv_layer - Name of the step after which no convolutions happen
+* grad_target_layer - Name of the step from where gradients are to be collected for computing GradCAM

 ## Credits
 The original FCN module and the fcn package is courtesy of <a href='https://github.com/wkentaro/fcn'>wkentaro</a>